-Show How can I monetize my custom pipes (plugins)?
+Show how can i create and share custom pipes (plugins)?

-Show How can I monetize my custom pipes (plugins)?
+Show how can i create and share custom pipes (plugins)?

-- check our monetization guide for more details on revenue sharing
+- check our plugins guide for more details

-- rewind: timeline and search through your screen history
+- search: search through your screen history with AI

 - obsidian: sync your screen activities to obsidian notes